-Initiative: Relief from the notice and public auction requirements relevant to the sale of real property when the value is less than \$15,000 Category of Issues Addressed (check all that apply) ☐ Organization ☑ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application 図 or a plan amendment□?
-Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
-September 8, 2015 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
-The City of Fairmont's (City) ordinance no. 1653 to provide relief from the notice and public auction requirements of West Virginia Code §8-12-18(b) relative to the sale of real property belonging to the City when the value of the parcel to be sold is less than \$15,000 passed unanimously after a work session with Council on August 11, 2015, introduction of the ordinance on August 25, 2015, and proper notification and public hearing at Council's regular meeting on September 8, 2015.
-To date, no sale of City property under the new legislation has occurred.
-The City has an inventory of its substandard lots and plans to use the Vacant Building Registration program together with local community development groups to promote the sale and productive reuse of such lots.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-This initiative will work in conjunction with the City's Vacant Building Registration program.
-Given that dilapidated, abandoned and vacant properties are a statewide problem, this initiative should be promoted as part of any municipality's vacant building registration program because it allows for sub-standard and vacant lots to be returned to productive use.
+Initiative: Relief from the not the value is less than \$15,000 tice and public auction requi rements relevant to th e sale of real property when Category of Issues Addresse d (check all that apply) ☐ Organization ☑ Administration ☐ Personnel □ Other Was this non-tax initiative a part of your original plan a pplication ⊠ or a plan amendment□?
+Has the ordinance(s) needed I to implement this initiative e been enacted? ⊠ Yes □ No If yes, when was the ordinance enacted?
+September 8, 2015 If no, please describe challer nges faced in enacting the i elated ordinance(s) SUCCESSES - In the space through the implementation · · · The City of Fairmont's (City) ordinance no. 1653 to provide relief from the notice and public auction requirements of West Virginia Code §8-12-18(b) relative to the sale of real property belonging to the City when the value of the parcel to be sold is less than \$15,000 passed unanimously after a work session with Council on August 11, 2015, introduction of the ordinance on August 25, 2015, and proper notification and public hearing at Council's regular meeting on September 8, 2015.
+To date, 251 properties were identified as vacant or abandoned.
+The City has acquired 21 dilapidated buildings since July 1, 2016 and has demolished 10 properties.
+Three lots were transferred to adjacent property owners.
+The remainder of properties are in the possession of the City of Fairmont and are awaiting reuse or sale.
+A secondary result of this program has been the voluntary demolition of dilapidated buildings conducted by private property owners.
+The City continues to maintain an inventory of its substandard lots and plans to use the Vacant Building Registration program together with local community development groups to promote the sale and productive reuse of such lots.
+LESSONS LEARNED - In the substitution of the · · · · · · · · · · · · · · · · · · · This initiative works in conjunct to have the City of Fairmont de that dilapidated, abandoned as part of any municipality's valots to be returned to producti ction with the City's Vacant B esignate a fixed sum to aid in nd vacant properties are a sta cant building registration pro uilding Registration pr the demolition of thes tewide problem, this i ogram.
+It was also beneficial se blighted structures.
+Given nitiative should be promoted